Oklahoma Section 8 Housing

 To check your status on the waiting list, contact your local housing authority.
 They can provide you with information on where you stand on the waiting list and an estimated timeline for when you might receive a voucher.

-It's important to keep your contact information up to date with your local housing authority, as they will contact you when a voucher becomes available.
+Keep your contact information up to date with your local housing authority, as they will contact you when a voucher becomes available.
 If your contact information changes, make sure to notify your housing authority immediately so they can update your file.

 If you want to update your application or make changes to your household size or income, contact your local housing authority to find out how to make these changes.
 You may be required to provide documentation to support any changes you make to your application.